 - Providing paid internships or jobs in the outdoors to underserved urban, rural, and tribal youth

 - Increasing mentorship, training, and education opportunities for youth with natural resource professionals

 - Hands-on implementation of habitat restoration, stewardship, monitoring, and other conservation-related activities

 - Delivering meaningful conservation outcomes that benefit the land, facilities, programs or mission of BLM, Reclamation, FS, and/or the FWS.

 - Projects that align with a NFWF Conservation Program.

-During the first two years of the program, 42 projects across the nation received a total of $2.9 million, which is being leveraged by $4.9 million in non-federal contributions raised by the grantees.
-These projects will provide more than 1,000 jobs for youth and over 1,000 volunteer opportunities for communities and schools.
+During the first three years of the program, 86 projects across the nation received a total of $5.8 million, which is being leveraged by $9.3 million in non-federal contributions raised by the grantees.
+These projects will provide more than 2,300 jobs for youth and engage over 35,000 volunteers.
 Approximately one-third of the projects align with an America’s Great Outdoors priority landscape and/or a NFWF Conservation Program.

-This conservation program is a partnership between NFWF, the Bureau of Land Management, the Bureau of Reclamation, the Forest Service, and the Fish and Wildlife Service.
+This conservation program is a partnership between NFWF, the Bureau of Land Management, the Bureau of Reclamation, the Forest Service, the Fish and Wildlife Service, and Wells Fargo.